lexiom/dotfiles/nix/README.md

           pdm
           nodejs
         ];
-        # buildInputs is for dependencies that should exist in the runtime env
+        # buildInputs is for dependencies that should exist in both build and runtime envs
         buildInputs = with pkgs; [
           curl
           jq